IRRT International Librarians' Pre-Conference Committee

-The American Library Association IRRT Pre-conference Committee invites proposals for presentations at the ALA Annual Conference in Las Vegas on June 27, 2014.
+The American Library Association IRRT Pre-conference was held at the ALA Annual Conference in Las Vegas on June 27, 2014.
 The IRRT Pre-conference provides a forum for librarians interested in international librarianship to discuss the current and future state of librarianship.

 The library profession is constantly adjusting to new technical developments, standards and innovative new services.
 Yet the current fiscal climate can make it difficult for librarians and libraries to invest in continuing training and professional development.

-This year the IRRT Pre-conference is inviting presentation proposals that address professional development and continuing education initiatives and strategies conducted by librarians for their coworkers, organizations or the profession at large.
-Of particular interest for this year’s pre-conference are case studies of institutional/organizational support and/or staff buy-in, overcoming budgetary constraints, and other successes or educational failures.
-The following topics are suggested for presenters to consider, but other topics pertaining to the theme are also welcome:
+This year the IRRT Pre-conference addressed professional development and continuing education initiatives and strategies conducted by librarians for their coworkers, organizations or the profession at large.
+Of particular interest for this year’s pre-conference were case studies of institutional/organizational support and/or staff buy-in, overcoming budgetary constraints, and other successes or educational failures.
+The following topics were covered.

 · RDA: training cataloging and technical service department

 · E-book: workshops, support and training for Librarians

 · Education of future librarians/changes in library school programs